 11. The Executive Secretary of ECE opened the high-level segment of the meeting with remarks on a sustainable energy future based on the theme of the twenty-third session of the Committee: Energy for Sustainable Development – must reality conflict with ambition?

 12. The Executive Secretary noted that the state of the world economy and the economics of energy are leading to outcomes that conflict with our ambitions.
 While the global energy map is being redrawn, coal use and hence GHG emissions are increasing, tariffs are rising though quality of service is not, and geopolitics has moved energy security to the forefront.
 Further, improving energy efficiency has many benefits but is not happening at expected scale.
-And while renewables are progressively integrating into the global energy mix, there is much more to be done.
-They still require enduring support.
+And while renewables are progressively integrating into the global energy mix, they still require enduring support.
 If renewable energy technologies were considered from an integrated systems perspective they could play a much more important role in the future energy mix.
-Natural gas has not only a key role to play in the future in its own right, but is also an important factor in accelerating the uptake of renewable energy.
+Natural gas has not only a key role to play in the future in its own right as the most environmentally friendly fossil fuel but is also an important factor in accelerating the uptake of renewable energy.
 This session of the Committee was designed to explore the ECE region’s options for redirection to sustainable outcomes, including how to take an active role in shaping pathways towards cleaner energy systems and thus the direction of sustainable development.

 13. The Executive Secretary shared a video containing a call for action in the context of climate change: Why not?
 Why not now?
 He explained his commitment to practical action, which prompted him to take a leadership role in signing the Joint Statement of the Executive Secretaries of the United Nations Regional Commissions to the Fifth International Forum on Energy for Sustainable Development (the Joint Statement).
 In the Joint Statement the Executive Secretaries affirmed that the objectives of energy sustainability are attainable and do not need to contradict more short-term considerations, but only if the world embarks on a determined, collective effort.
 He noted that he strongly believes this to be the case.
 The statement is not a prescriptive document but rather an extended menu of policy options for consideration by member States to act.
 It highlights in particular three key components that are central to this Committee’s activities: